iamdeepti/shecure/README.md

 ### How to use this repo
 Fork or clone this repo, then run following commands in sequence
 1) cd to the directory
-   Eg "cd <path to directory>"
+   *cd path_to_directory*
 2) npm install
-( This will install all the nodemodules for server files)
+- *This will install all the nodemodules for server files*
 3) cd client
-(Moving to client folder)
+- *Moving to client folder*
 4) npm install
-(this will install all the node modules for client directory)
+*this will install all the node modules for client directory*
 5) cd ..
 6) npm run dev
-(This command will run both backend and frontend simultaneously)
+*This command will run both back-end and front-end simultaneously*